Best cheap smartwatch for Android 2024

 Best value

 Amazfit is one of our favorite budget brands.
-This cheap fitness watch has a mic and speaker, eight-day battery life, dual-band GPS, Alexa commands, and other smarts.
+This cheap fitness watch has a mic and speaker, eight-day battery life, dual-band GPS, Alexa commands, and a lot of other smarts.

 Fitbit gives you a ton of health and fitness data, with the Versa 4 as its cheapest squircle option.
-Its gorgeous AMOLED display and Google apps make it a fair compromise to the Sense 2.
+Its AMOLED panel and Google apps make the compromises easier to ignore.

 Best hybrid watch